-B. Results
+5.2 Results

-In online Appendix Table B11 we provide sample characteristics and tests of balance of covariates.
-Figure 9 displays our main findings.
-Panel A of Figure 9 shows that in the control condition, 18 percent of participants choose the outside-the-home version of the job.
-In the group receiving information on the level of support for WWOH by Saudi males, the share increases by 15 percentage points, going to 33 percent (the p-value of a t-test of equality is 0.001).
+In Appendix Table A11 we provide sample characteristics and tests of balance of covariates.
+Figure 10 displays our main findings.
+Panel (a) shows that in the control condition, 18% of participants choose the outside-the-home version of the job.
+In the group receiving information on the level of support for WWOH by Saudi males, the share increases by 15 percentage points, going to 33%. (the p-value of a t test of equality is 0.001).
 We also create a dummy variable using administrative data from the survey data, equal to one if the woman showed up to perform the outside-the-home job, and zero otherwise.
-The findings are displayed in panel B of Figure 9.
-Job attendance behavior provides a consistent picture: 15 percent show up to perform the job outside the home in the absence of the information provision, and 27 percent do so in the group receiving information on social norms (p-value = 0.009).
+The findings are displayed in Panel (b) of Figure 10.
+Job attendance behavior provides a consistent picture: 15% show up to perform the job outside the home in the absence of the information provision, and 27% do so in the group receiving information on social norms (p-value=0.009).
 Table 6 displays the findings in regression format.